SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 To make an object B do something, an object A must send a message.
 A message in OOP consists of the target object, the name of the method to perform, and the argumetns passed.

+<h4>Class methods</h4>

+A class method is a method called on a class rather than an instance.
+A class method may also be known as an associated function.
+In rust, a class method/associated function is called by using the :: operator

+static|Java|C#
+does not take self as argument|Rust

 <h3>passive data structure</h3>

 Use of a data structure that contains fields w/ values, but no other object-oriented features